karengarm/NLP_Disaster_Tweets_Classification/README.md

-# NLP_Disaster_Tweets_Classification
-How Can Natural Language Processing Support Emergency Management?
+# How Can Natural Language Processing Support Emergency Management?
 NLP for Classification of Tweets During Crisis-Events

 Social media has become an increasingly important source of information for emergency services during disasters.
 In this project, we analyze and compare